 Whether in the UK or overseas, we respond to hundreds of disasters every year.
 From floods and fires to terrorist attacks, we're among the first to arrive, and we stay long after the crisis is over.

-When big disasters strike, we need donations from the public to fund our work.
-Find out how you can help us support survivors.
+Find out how you can help us support disaster survivors.

 Red Cross and Red Crescent volunteers are usually the first to respond to disasters around the world.
 Find out why.